How do I troubleshoot issues with my EBS volume mounts in Amazon EKS?

 6 minute read

-I'm receiving the following error in my pods when mounting Amazon Elastic Block Store (Amazon EBS) volumes in my Amazon Elastic Kubernetes Service (Amazon EKS) cluster: "Timeout expired waiting for volumes to attach or mount for pod"
+I want to mount Amazon Elastic Block Store (Amazon EBS) volumes in my Amazon Elastic Kubernetes Service (Amazon EKS) cluster.
+But I receive a "Timeout expired waiting for volumes to attach or mount for pod" error.

 Resolution

-Before you begin the following troubleshooting steps, verify that you have the following:
+Before you begin to troubleshoot, verify that you meet the following prerequisites:

-• The required AWS Identity and Access Management (IAM) permissions for your "ebs-csi-controller-sa" service account IAM role.
+• You set up the required AWS Identity and Access Management (IAM) permissions for your ebs-csi-controller-sa service account IAM role.

-• A valid PersistentVolumeClaim (PVC) is present in the same namespace as the pod.
+• You have a valid PersistentVolumeClaim (PVC) (from the GitHub website) in the same namespace as the pod.

-• A valid EBS storage class definition using the in-tree provisioner "kubernetes.io/aws-ebs" or the Amazon EBS Container Storage Interface (CSI) driver provisioner "ebs.csi.aws.com".
+• You have a valid EBS storage class definition that uses the in-tree provisioner kubernetes.io/aws-ebs (from the Kubernetes website).
+Or, you have a storage class definition that uses the EBS Container Storage Interface (CSI) driver provisioner ebs.csi.aws.com (from the GitHub website).

 Verify that the Amazon EBS CSI driver controller and node pods are running

-The Amazon EBS CSI driver consists of controller pods that run as a deployment and node pods that run as a daemonset.
-Run the following commands to verify if these pods are running in your cluster:
+The EBS CSI driver consists of controller pods that run as a deployment and node pods that run as a daemon set.
+To check whether your cluster runs these pods, run the following command:

 kubectl get all -l app.kubernetes.io/name=aws-ebs-csi-driver -n kube-system

-Make sure that the installed Amazon EBS CSI driver version is compatible with your cluster's Kubernetes version.
+Make sure that the installed EBS CSI driver version is compatible with your cluster's Kubernetes version (from the GitHub website).

-Verify if the PVC encountered issues while binding to the EBS persistent volume
+Check whether the PVC encounters issues when it binds to the EBS persistent volume

-To verify if the PVC encountered issues, run the following command to view events.
-In the following example command, replace pvc-name and namespace with the correct values for your environment.
+To check whether the PVC encounters issues, run the following command to view events.
+In the following example command, replace PVC_NAME and NAMESPACE with the correct values for your environment:

-If you're using dynamic volume provisioning, review the returned events to determine if volume provisioning succeeded or failed.
+If you use dynamic volume provisioning, then review the returned events to determine whether volume provisioning succeeded or failed.
 You can also see the corresponding persistent volume name that the PVC is bound to, as shown in the following example:

 Name: ebs-claim